Mittelrhein-Museum

 Are there restrooms and cafes?

-Facilities such as restrooms are typically available within the museum, and there may be a café or designated areas for refreshments.
+Facilities such as restrooms are generally available within the museum, and there may be a café or nearby options for refreshments.

 What should I wear?